EspressoSystems/espresso-sequencer/doc/upgrades.md

 Ensure that the `ESPRESSO_SEQUENCER_GENESIS_FILE` environment variable is defined to point to the path of the genesis TOML file.
 For an example with upgrades enabled, refer to [`data/genesis/demo.toml`](../data/genesis/demo.toml).

+Note: We currently support only chain config upgrade.
 ### Example TOML Configuration

 ```toml